dvlkv/nft-jetton-sale-smc/README.md

 - the user sends unknown jetton
 - the user tries to send any jetton after completion
 - the user sends amount lower than `full_price`
+- the user forwards TONs lower than `min_gas_amount`
+- the contract is not initialized

 Contract will return the rest of jetton amount if it is larger than `full_price`.